itacdonev/ML-Stories/_posts/2020-01-16-BR-Letters-from-an-Astrophysicist.md

 ---
-title: "Book Review: Letters from an Astrophysicist by Neil deGrasse Tyson"
+title: "Science Diplomacy, a New Field?"
-description: "Book Review"
+description: "Book Review: Letters from an Astrophysicist by Neil deGrasse Tyson"
 toc: false
 comments: false
 layout: post